Vegan Ranch Dressing

 Buffalo Cauliflower Wings Dipped In Homemade Vegan Ranch.

-• Chill first: Chill the ranch for about 30 minutes before serving.
-This way, it will have time to thicken up and meld the flavors together.
+Chill the dressing first: Chill the ranch for about 30 minutes before serving.
+This will give it time to thicken and meld the flavors.

 Can I make vegan ranch with fresh herbs?

-Yes, you can make vegan ranch dressing with all fresh herbs if you would like.
-A traditional recipe actually makes use of dried herbs, but we love the flavor of fresh.
-Do whatever is most convenient for you, or what you like best.
+Yes, you can make vegan ranch dressing with only fresh herbs if you like.
+Traditionally, recipes contain dried herbs, but fresh herbs taste delicious!
+Opt for whichever option is most convenient for you or what you like best.

 The main herbs and spices used in ranch dressing include onions, garlic, chives, parsley, and dill.